Ketosis Questions & Answers

 How do you get into ketosis?

 There is still a lot of debate about how best to get into ketosis when you first start the diet.
-You can read about how to get BACK into ketosis after a cheat day in “How can I get back into ketosis after a cheat day?”.
+You can read about how to get BACK into ketosis after a cheat day in “How to get back into ketosis quickly after cheating”.
 There are three main ways to get into ketosis and each have good and bad points.
 Of course, many people choose to do a combination of the different strategies.

 The first and simplest way (although arguably the hardest) is by fasting.
 After not eating for 2-4 days, you will be in ketosis and can start eating a normal keto diet.
 Fasting is not for everyone, and considering the time involved, it would be very difficult for most people.